Artistic by Nature

 BAYarts campus is within walking distance of Lake Erie Nature & Science Center, a frequent collaborator, and Huntington Beach.
 Nearly one million visitors enjoy the Lake Erie shore on the northern end of the reservation each year.

 BAYarts is in the Huntington Reservation in Cleveland Metroparks, located in Bay Village near the border of Cuyahoga and Lorain Counties.
-The BAYarts campus includes the John Huntington House, the Irene Lawrence Fuller House, the Station House leased by Chatty’s Pizzeria, the former Huntington Playhouse, and an historic caboose.
+The BAYarts campus includes the John Huntington House, the Irene Lawrence Fuller House, the Station House leased by Chatty’s Pizzeria, the Sullivan Family Auditorium (formerly the Huntington Playhouse), and an historic caboose.
 The 100 acre park, known as the Huntington Reservation, was formerly the summer estate of John Huntington, inventor, industrialist and key founder of the Cleveland Art Museum.
 It was purchased by the Cleveland Metroparks in 1925 and became the home of Baycrafter’s (the predecessor to BAYarts).

 HISTORY